n3-n2-n1/recount/DEPLOYMENT.md

 ### Auto-Deploy Setup

-Both Railway and Vercel support auto-deployment:
+Both Render and Vercel support auto-deployment:

-**Railway:**
+**Render:**
-- Automatically deploys when you push to main branch
+- ✅ Automatically deploys when you push to main branch
-- Builds using the Dockerfile
+- ✅ Builds using the Dockerfile
+- ✅ Free tier included
+- ⚠️ Service "sleeps" after 15 min of inactivity (free tier)

 **Vercel:**
-- Automatically deploys when you push to main branch
+- ✅ Automatically deploys when you push to main branch
-- Builds Angular app in production mode
+- ✅ Builds Angular app in production mode
+- ✅ Always awake (no sleep mode)

 ---